stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Indicates when a deployment-like object is running a container with a floating image tag, "latest"
+**Description**: Indicates when a deployment-like object is running a container with an invalid container image

-**Remediation**: Use a container image with a proper image tag, outside the set blocked tag regex ".*:(latest)$".
+**Remediation**: Use a container image with a proper image tag satisfying either the "AllowList" & "BlockList" regex patterns.

 **Template**: [latest-tag](generated/templates.md#latest-tag)